IlluminatePossibilities/TheGlobalVariables/README.md

 #### i.
 Processes

-Process descriptions, steps, and individual flow diagrams (as required) will be be expanded at if this proposal endures its self into the semifinals, and afterwards refined significantly with stakeholder feedback rounds as required if selected past the semi-finals/finals.
+Process descriptions, steps, and individual flow diagrams (as required) will be expanded at if this proposal endures its self into the semifinals, and afterwards refined significantly with stakeholder feedback rounds as required if selected past the semi-finals/finals.

 #### ii.
 UI Wireframes